lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

    >[!NOTE]
    >
-   >Brand Portal supports only System Administrator and Product Administrator roles.
+   >[!DNL Brand Portal] supports only System Administrator and Product Administrator roles.
    >
    >
-   >Adobe recommends that you avoid using the System Administrator role because it grants organization-wide administrator privileges for all the products of an organization.
+   >[!DNL Adobe] recommends that you avoid using the System Administrator role because it grants organization-wide administrator privileges for all the products of an organization.
 For example, a system administrator of an organization that includes three marketing cloud products has the entire set of privileges for all three products.
-Only a System Administrator can configure AEM Assets so that assets can be published from AEM Assets to Brand Portal.
-For more information, see [Configure AEM Assets integration with Brand Portal](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html).
+Only a System Administrator can configure [!DNL AEM] Assets so that assets can be published from [!DNL AEM] Assets to [!DNL Brand Portal].
+For more information, see [Configure AEM Assets integration with [!DNL Brand Portal]](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html).
       >
    >
    >In contrast, the Product Administrator role grants administrator privileges for a specific product only.
-If you want to enforce a more granular access control within Brand Portal, use the Product Administrator role and select the product as **AEM Brand Portal**.
+If you want to enforce a more granular access control within [!DNL Brand Portal], use the Product Administrator role and select the product as **[!DNL AEM Brand Portal]**.

    >[!NOTE]
    >
-   >Brand Portal does not support product profile administrator (formerly known as configuration administrator) privileges.
+   >[!DNL Brand Portal] does not support product profile administrator (formerly known as configuration administrator) privileges.
 Avoid assigning product profile administrator rights to a user.

 8. Review the admin type selection and click **Save**.